Disease Guide ·Kidney Stones ·2026

 Surgery vs. Diet Management Costs

-Surgical removal runs $1,500-$4,000+ — well worth having insurance for.
-Diet management ($600-$1,200/year) may or may not be covered.
+Surgical removal costs $1,500-$4,000+ - well worth insuring.
+Diet management ($600-$1,200/year) may not be covered.
 Many policies exclude prescription food.
-The surgical costs alone make insurance valuable for cats prone to stones.
+Surgical costs alone make insurance valuable for cats prone to stones.

 Red flag · Chronic condition